-Penalties for those arriving at Kilimanjaro Airport with plastic bags
+Penalties for those arriving in Tanzania with plastic bags

 We have been advised that Tanzania is, from the start of next month, banning plastic bags from entering the country.

 This does of course have huge ramifications for Kilimanjaro trekkers, many of whom use plastic bags to keep their clothes and other items separate in their rucksacks and to provide an extra layer of waterproofing.

 The plastic bag ban also includes rubbish sacks and bin liners, which many Kili trekkers use as they are larger than regular plastic bags.